MelissaaGuz/calculatorApp/README.md

 first steps: Creating the base!
 I am using brackets for the html and css portion of the project.

+What the base is so far it is still missing a few items:

 ![the base of a calculator ](https://github.com/MelissaaGuz/weatherApp/assets/102260396/9945bd8c-62ce-4bca-a6ad-1ff167777a27)